 Cllr John Hopcroft was born in 1959 in Oxford and has lived almost entirely in Worminghall ever since.
 He attended the Primary School at Ickford from 1964 to 1969 and then Aylesbury Grammar from 1970 to 1975.
 At age 16 he decided to follow his passion, agriculture, attending Berkshire College of Agriculture from 1976 to 1979.
 He left with qualifications in agriculture, accounting and farm business management.
 He has four daughters and two grand-daughters and runs the family farm with his brother Joe.
 He lives in a house that he built in 1990 with his second wife Amanda and these days describes himself as “a happy and content old villager”!

 David Williamson has lived in Aylesbury with his wife Caroline and his two grown up boys for the last 11yrs.
 He has recently retired from the RAF after 35 yrs as an engineer.
-In August he takes up post as a civil servant in International Defence Training.
+He now works as the Business & Finance Manager at International Defence Training.
 He is a keen reader, a very active match angler and has recently qualified as a Parish Clerk.
 David is currently studying to achieve his Certificate in Local Council Administration (CiLCA).